Submit a request

 How is the rate determined?

-The variable interest rate on new Earnest loans originated after December 15, 2021, will be based on the 30-Day Average SOFR as published by the Federal Reserve Bank of New York on the twenty-fifth day, or the next business day of the preceding calendar month, and using the daily interest rate based on actual days in the year and rounding up.
+The variable interest rate on Earnest loans will be based on the 30-Day Average SOFR as published by the Federal Reserve Bank of New York on the twenty-fifth day, or the next business day of the preceding calendar month, and using the daily interest rate based on actual days in the year and rounding up.
 If you have a variable interest rate, the SOFR will be added to your base rate to set the effective rate beginning on the 1st of the following month.

 How will this impact my Earnest loan?

-Your loan will continue to utilize the LIBOR Index for the time being while we work to transition all loans over to SOFR by June 2023.
-At that time, the 30-Day Average SOFR will be used for future accrual, and any changes to your loan will be reflected on your monthly statements.
-We’ll notify any client impacted by this transition via email prior to the change occurring.
+The 30-Day Average SOFR will be used for future accrual, and any changes to your loan will be reflected on your monthly statements.
+Your interest rate will remain variable and will continue to change periodically as provided in the terms and conditions of your loan.
+We have notified any client impacted by this transition via email or mailed letter on 6/2/23 prior to the change occurring.

 Have more questions?
 Submit a request